Missing fonts

 Chrome DevTools showing rendered font

-Checking the font is available in Figma
+Checking font availablity in Figma

 Figma text properties section